kentucky-roberts/javascript-styleguide/application-structure.md

 Place components that define the overall layout of the application in a folder named layout.
 These may include a shell view and controller may act as the container for the app, navigation, menus, content areas, and other regions.

+### Folders-by-Feature Structure

+Create folders named for the feature they represent.
+When a folder grows to contain more than 7 files, start to consider creating a folder for them.
+Your threshold may be different, so adjust as needed.